Gliomas are the most common brain tumors in adults. Learn more about diagnosis and treatment, including innovative research to find new therapies.

-Make an appointment with your doctor if you have any signs and symptoms common to glioma.
+Make an appointment with your health care provider if you have any signs and symptoms that worry you.

-Other imaging tests may include computerized tomography (CT) scan and positron emission tomography, which is also called a PET scan.
+Other imaging tests may include CT and positron emission tomography, which is also called a PET scan.

 Brain tumor imaging

 Side effects of radiation therapy depend on the type and dose of radiation you receive.
-Common side effects during or immediately following radiation include fatigue, headaches and scalp irritation.
+Common side effects that happen during or soon after radiation include fatigue, scalp irritation and hair loss.

 Chemotherapy is usually used in combination with radiation therapy to treat gliomas.

-Targeted drug treatments focus on specific abnormalities present within cancer cells.
-By blocking these abnormalities, targeted drug treatments can cause cancer cells to die.
+Targeted therapy treatments focus on specific chemicals present within cancer cells.
+By blocking these chemicals, targeted therapy treatments can cause cancer cells to die.

 Physical therapy after glioma treatment can help you regain lost motor skills or muscle strength.

-A diagnosis of a brain tumor can be overwhelming and frightening.
+A glioma diagnosis can be overwhelming and frightening.
 It can make you feel like you have little control over your health.
 But you can take steps to cope with the shock and grief that may come after your diagnosis.
 Consider trying to:

-It's a good idea to be well-prepared for your appointment.
-Here's some information to help you get ready, and what to expect from your doctor.
+It's a good idea to be prepared for your appointment.
+Here's some information to help you get ready.

-Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
+Your time with your health care provider is limited, so preparing a list of questions can help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
-For a brain tumor such as glioma, some basic questions to ask your doctor include:
+For a brain tumor such as glioma, some basic questions to ask include:

 Note the three questions that are most important to you so you can be sure to get those answered if the time is limited.
-In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask other questions that occur to you.
+In addition to the questions that you've prepared to ask, don't hesitate to ask other questions that occur to you.

-Your doctor is likely to ask you a number of questions.
+Your health care provider is likely to ask you a number of questions.
 Being ready to answer them may allow time later to cover other points you want to address.
-Your doctor may ask:
+Your provider may ask: